Nkemjika1divine/Placers/README.md

 - `DELETE /api/v1/reviews/{review_id}`: This deletes a review.
 It can only be done by the reviewer, an admin or the superuser

 ### Categories
-- `GET /api/v1/categories`: Returns all the categories in the application
+- `GET /api/v1/categories`: Returns all the categories in the application.
+This can only be done by the admins and the superuser
+- `POST /api/v1/categories`: Adds a new category.
+This can only be done by the admins and the superuser

 ## Role Description: